directvt/vtm/doc/architecture.md

 Runtime mode    | TUI mode                 | Environment role
 ----------------|--------------------------|------------------
-Desktop Applet  | auto detected            | Desktop applet of an arbitrary type running in its own process that accepts user input and renders itself.
-Used to run heavy desktop objects in parallel processes to optimize desktop resource consumption.
+Desktop Applet  | auto detected            | A desktop applet of an arbitrary type running in its own process that accepts user input and renders itself.
+Used to place a heavy (complex) desktop object in a separate process in order to optimize desktop resource consumption.
-Desktop Client  | auto detected            | Desktop client in its own process that forwards user input to the desktop and renders the corresponding desktop region with a taskbar overlay.
+Desktop Client  | auto detected            | A desktop client running in its own process that forwards user input to the desktop and renders the corresponding desktop region with a taskbar overlay.
 Desktop Server  | n/a<br>command line only | The desktop environment core that manages connected users, runs desktop applications, routes user input, and forwards renders to desktop clients.
-Desktop Monitor | n/a<br>command line only | Desktop monitor that outputs the desktop session log and relays script commands to the desktop server via piped redirection.
+Desktop Monitor | n/a<br>command line only | A desktop log monitor which outputs desktop session logs and relays script commands to the desktop server via piped redirection.

 The runtime mode can be selected using command-line options.
 By default, `Desktop Client` mode will be used, with `Desktop Server` implicitly running in parallel if it is not running.